bdelbosc/b10bpoc/README.md

   - No fulltext extraction
   - No audit
   - Elasticsearch disabled
-  - Use Nuxeo patchs to make sure that Nuxeo limit the MongoDB `find` to a minimum and mainly work on bulk `insert` The patch are part of the branch: test-NXBT-1103-import-tuning-1b, they must be present on `./custom/bundles` it includes:
+  - Use Nuxeo patches to make sure that Nuxeo limits the number of MongoDB `find` operations that requires lots of `mongos` resource and prevent write scaling.

+    The patch are part of the branch: [`test-NXBT-1103-import-tuning-1b`](https://github.com/nuxeo/nuxeo/compare/test-NXBT-1103-import-tuning-1b?expand=1), the following jars must be present on `./custom/bundles`

     - nuxeo-core-8.4-SNAPSHOT.jar
     - nuxeo-core-storage-dbs-8.4-SNAPSHOT.jar